Tuscaloosa County Sheriff's Office toggle menu

 • Do not give any literature to the inmate unless cleared in advance by the Corrections Staff.

 • Wallets, purses, briefcases, etc. are not allowed.
-We allow volunteers to carry their things in a clear plastic tote bag or zip-lock bag.
+We allow visitors to carry their things in a clear plastic tote bag or zip-lock bag.

 Searches

-• All volunteers go through a security check when they enter the Jail.
+• All visitors go through a security check when they enter the Jail.
 Generally, these security checks will be similar to those that you would see at an airport.

 • Do not take anything into or out of the Jail without permission.
 Every person is subject to search at any time while on Jail property.